Illinois Employer Guide

 Start Payroll Free →

 Disclaimer: The information on this page is general in nature.
 This is not tax, legal, benefits, financial, or HR advice.
 Rules and regulations change over time and vary by location.
-Workers' compensation, the Illinois DWBR (820 ILCS 182), the One Day Rest in Seven Act (820 ILCS 140), Chicago and Cook County ordinances, and local tax requirements can be complex — consult an attorney, financial advisor, or licensed insurance broker for your specific situation.
+Workers' compensation, Illinois domestic-worker rules, Chicago and Cook County ordinances, and paid-leave requirements can be complex — consult an attorney, financial advisor, or licensed insurance broker for your specific situation.